-- This area is a copper-gold porphyry target identified by mapping and surface sampling which resulted in 55 m of 0.28 g/t gold and 0.21 % copper.
+- This area is a copper-gold porphyry target identified by mapping and surface sampling which resulted in 55 m of 0.28 g/t gold and 0.21 % copper (In drill holes or trenches or what?).
 The exploration work identified chalcopyrite-magnetite mineralisation hosted in potassic altered diorite. - One drill hole from the 2018 drilling program confirmed the extension of the surface mineralisation to a depth of 68.6 m.
-Quartz-pyrite-chalcopyrite veins were observed hosted in potassic altered diorite porphyry and returned an intercept of 49.8 meters of 0.14 g/t gold and 0.13 % copper from surface. - Status: Drilling was completed for 2,887 meters over 6 drill holes.
-Drill results are expected in Q2-2020.
+Quartz-pyrite-chalcopyrite veins were observed hosted in potassic altered diorite porphyry and returned an intercept of 49.8 meters of 0.14 g/t gold and 0.13 % copper from surface.